 28 Days Later (2001)

-I believe that 28 Days Later is one of the greatest post-apocalyptic zombie films, because it’s so refreshing.
+I believe that 28 Days Later is one of the greatest post-apocalyptic zombie films because it’s so refreshing.
 The story follows Jim (Cillian Murphy), who wakes from a coma to discover that the society he once knew has broken down, due to a contagious virus.
 The film focuses on the struggle of Jim and the other survivors of the outbreak.
-28 Days Later isn’t your typical horror film because for one, it isn’t scary and the film is more about survival and how the characters deal with the virus that threatens their lives.
+28 Days Later isn’t your typical horror film because for one, it isn’t scary and because it’s more about survival and how the characters deal with the virus that threatens their lives.
 It’s a great film and widely credited for reviving the zombie genre.

 The Others (2001)

 If you don’t like blood and gore, then The Others is a great horror film to watch.
-Set during WWII, it’s a classic ghost story about a family that move into an old English residence.
+Set during WWII, it’s a classic ghost story about a family that moves into an old English residence.
 The mother (Nicole Kidman) becomes convinced the house is haunted and tries to protect her children from the supernatural disturbances.
 The Others is more of a suspense film with horror elements, and it has a genuinely great story, with a devastating twist.

 The Wicker Man (1973)